elliel123/The-Samsung-Galaxy-Index/README.md

 ### 6. Calculating External Factors

 We decided to compare the average income of each county with the difference in cost.
-To do this we first found the average income of each country in USD and placed them into a list called income.
+To do this we first found the average income of each country in USD from the website worlddata.info("https://www.worlddata.info/average-income.php") and placed them into a list called income.
 This list was then placed into a copy of the previous table with the new name "FINAL_price_table_with_income" with a new column, "Average Income (USD)".
 We then created a new column by applying the previously described conversion to CAD to "Average Income (USD)" to aquire "Average Income (CAD)".
 After this we droped "Average Income (USD)".

 ### 7. Plotting and Comparing External Factors
 In order to compare the relation between average income and the difference we ploted them in a scattterplot, using the columns "Average Income (CAD)" and difference "Difference without tax" which resulted in this scatterplot.